prescottprue/generator-react-firebase/README.md

 1. Generate project: `yo react-firebase` (project will be named after current folder)
 1. Start application by running `npm run start`

-**NOTE**: Project will default to being named with the name of the folder that it is generated within (in this case myProject)
+Project will default to being named with the name of the folder that it is generated within (in this case myProject)

 ## Features
 * Application Navbar (with Avatar)